vesatakomo/storage-health-monitor/README.md

 # Storage Health Monitor
+# When everything is healthy, SHM has nothing to say.

 Lightweight storage monitoring for Debian servers using HP Smart Array, SnapRAID and MergerFS.

 It doesn't monitor everything.